vitobotta/hetzner-k3s/README.md

 All that is needed to use this tool is

 - an Hetzner Cloud account
-- an Hetzner Cloud token: for this you need to create a project from the cloud console, and then an API token with **both read and write permissions** (sidebar > Security > API Tokens); you will see the token only once, so ensure you take note of it somewhere safe
+- an Hetzner Cloud token: for this you need to create a project from the cloud console, and then an API token with **both read and write permissions** (sidebar > Security > API Tokens); you will see the token only once, so be sure to take note of it somewhere safe
 - a recent Ruby runtime installed if you install the tool as Ruby gem (see [this page](https://www.ruby-lang.org/en/documentation/installation/) for instructions if you are not familiar with Ruby).
 I recommend you use the standalone binaries either downloaded directly or installed with Homebrew though, since it's easier and you don't have to set up Ruby.

 ___